ColinWaddell/bgfade/README.md

 JQuery plugin to allow for the dynamic switching of full screen background images.

 This script relies on the accompanying css file in order to work.
+The CSS was found [here](http://css-tricks.com/perfect-full-page-background-image/).

 An demo can be found [here](http://colinwaddell.com/bgfade/ "bgFade Demo").